akshay-rajan/notes/Solana.md

 - Transactions: A set of instructions that invoke solana programs.
 All modifications to onchain data happen through transactions.
 - SPL Tokens: All other tokens (fungible or non-fungible) on the Solana blockchain, except the native token SOL.
 - Wallets: Applications that store the secret key and secure transaction signing. e.g. *Phantom Wallet*
+- PDAs: 32 byte strings store accounts that are designed to be controlled by a specific program.

 ## On-chain Development